Sabyh/nd00333_AZMLND_C2/README.md

 ## Standout Suggestions

 I might want to attempt this dataset utilizing hyper drive in which I need to evaluate various models like decision forrest, random forest or logistic regression.
 I figure it would be a great movement by which we can analyze whether autoML one was the best or hyper drive one perform better and then deploy the one performing better.
+I would also love to see consuming this model in a real website by which we can get real time data from user pass that data to the model using endpoint and see whats the result of the model.